function2/cmdchatgpt/README.md

 # Create a conversation
 c = Chat("How do exceptions work in Python 3?
 Give examples", temperature=.5)
 print(c) # Pretty print with escapes.
+c('and how does subprocess.Popen work?
+With an example')

 # To save conversations to a database
 db = ChatDatabase('a.sqlite')